torvalds/linux/Documentation/i2c/busses/i2c-piix4.rst

    If the value is 0x3 then you need to change it to 0x1: setpci  -s 00:0f.0 d2.b=1

-Please note that you don't need to do that in all cases, just when the SMBus is not working properly.
+Please yeste that you don't need to do that in all cases, just when the SMBus is yest working properly.

 Hardware-specific issues